krnike96/Data_Structures_And_Algorithms/README.md

-# Data Structures Repository
+# Data Structures and Algorithms Repository

-Welcome to my Data Structures repository!
-This repository is a collection of my learning journey and implementations of various data structures in programming.
+Welcome to my Data Structures and Algorithms repository!
+This repository is a collection of my learning journey and implementations of various data structures and algorithms in programming.
 Whether you're here to learn, contribute, or just explore, I hope you find this repository helpful!

 ## 📚 Table of Contents